Fishing the River Teifi and River Cych

 Don’t forget, if you are 12 years or older, you need a rod licence to fish legally in Wales.

-The byelaws are quite complicated so please read them, an up to date copy for 2016 is available for download on the website of Natural Resources Wales, the Welsh equivalent of the Environment Agency.
+The fishing byelaws are quite complicated so please read them, an up to date copy for 2020 is available for download on the website of Natural Resources Wales, the Welsh equivalent of the Environment Agency.